apostrophecms/docs/docs/reference/server-events.md

 ### `compileRoutes`

 **Not intended for project use.** Triggered prior to middleware and route registration.
 Used to get all modules to compile their respective routes for registration.
+To add custom routes, configure the appropriate properties of your module, (e.g., `apiRoute`, `restApiRoute`).

 There is no data included with the event for handlers.